ABOUT

 WAGEPREMIUM = increased average annual earnings of college graduates vs. high school graduates

-∑STUDENTSi = number of students graduating from Stony Brook over a 40-year time period
+∑STUDENTSi = number of students graduating from Stony Brook over a 40-year period.

 To calculate total economic impacts for output, earnings and jobs, the equation must be multiplied by the appropriate multipliers for each of these categories.
 We used the average values of RIMS multipliers across all industries for output, earnings and employment to obtain these values.

-Similar calculations were made to estimate the additional benefits from education beyond college degrees, again assuming that but for the availability of Stony Brook University, 5 percent of these students with advanced degrees (master’s, doctorates and professional degrees) would not have obtained these degrees and the resulting higher incomes, but would have stopped after having obtained their college degrees.
+Similar calculations were made to estimate the additional benefits from education beyond college degrees, again assuming that but for the availability of Stony Brook University, 95 percent of these students with advanced degrees (master’s, doctorates and professional degrees) would not have obtained these degrees and the resulting higher incomes, but would have stopped after having obtained their undergraduate degrees.

 Part VIII: References